MakeSchool-Tutorials/Flappy-Bird-SpriteBuilder-Swift/P0/content.md

 Our goal is to have our bunny hop every time we touch the screen.

 First, let's enable touch events in *MainScene.swift* by adding the method `didLoadFromCCB()`, which is called every time a CCB file is loaded.
 Inside the method, we'll enable touch events.
-Add the following code to *MainScene.swift*:
+Add the following method to the *MainScene* class - that is, within the brackets `{}` in *MainScene.swift*, the same place we just put our `hero` code connection:

 	func didLoadFromCCB() {
 		userInteractionEnabled = true